 - Batch the network calls: You should batch the network calls if possible so that you can prevent the device from waking every second.

-- A Different logic for Mobile Data and Wifi: You should write different logic for mobile data and wifi as one logic may be optimized for mobile data and other may be optimized for wifi.
+- A different logic for Mobile Data and Wifi: You should write different logic for mobile data and wifi as one logic may be optimized for mobile data and others may be optimized for wifi.